FIND YOUR TRIP HERE

 Step 1: Prepare the required materials:

-One photo in .jpg format of your passport data page.
+● One photo in .jpg format of your passport data page in jpg format.

-Step 5: Within three working days you should receive news of your e-Visa application via email.
-If not, you can also run a search for your e-Visa at this link.
+Step 5: After 3-5 working days you should receive news of your e-Visa application via email.
+If not, please click this link to search for your e-Visa application status.

 Step 6: Use your document code to locate your e-Visa online.
 Download and print the e-Visa in two copies for extra safety.